pvavra/temp-ipsy/docs/open-science/code-management/sharing.md

 ## Why you should use open source tools

-There are several reasons why people choose a programming language or an analysis software: semplicity, familiarity with the tool and many others, however to ensure that your research is open and transparent, you should also consider whether a software or a language is **open source**.
+There are several reasons why people choose a programming language or an analysis software: simplicity, familiarity with the tool, it's a lab standard and many others.
+However to ensure that your research is open and transparent, you should also consider whether a software or a language is **open source**.
-Open source means that you have access to the source code and that you are free to use it, modify it and distribute it.
+Open source softwares grant you access to the source code and freedom to use, modify and distribute them.
-This entails that if you create and share code with an open source language anyone else can use it freely.
-On the contrary proprietary programming languages and softwares require the user to buy a license or to use a license from their institution, thus contravening to the fundamental openess principle of science.
+As a consequence, if you create analysis with an open source language and make it publicly available, anyone else is allowed to use it freely.
+On the contrary, proprietary programming languages and softwares require the user to buy a license or to use a license from their institution, thus contravening to the fundamental openess principle of science.

 ## Document your code